Helen Nelson (rugby union): International career

 Nelson debuted for the Scottish national team in the 2016 Women's Six Nations Championship match between Scotland and France at Broadwood Stadium.
-She is a contracted player with Scottish Rugby since 2018.
+She has been a contracted player with Scottish Rugby since 2018.

 She was awarded player of the match in the first Women's Rugby World Cup Qualifier against Spain at Scotstoun Stadium in November 2016.
 The Scottish team, which she was a part of, beat Wales in the 2017 Six Nations Championship, bringing them their first win in seven years.

 In 2018, she was among the players for a match against Canada.
-The score was 23-26 to Canada, with Nelson kicking for a penalty.
+The score was 23–26 to Canada, with Nelson kicking for a penalty.

 Nelson scored eight points, one try and a penalty, in Scotland's first away Six Nations victory in the 2018 championship against Ireland.
-She returned to the field for the 2019 Women's Six Nations Championship, in which Scotland was defeated in all its matches.
+She returned to the field for the 2019 Women's Six Nations Championship, in which Scotland were defeated in all their matches.

-She was named as one of eight contracted players by Scottish Rugby ahead of the 2018/19 season, joined by fellow caps Sarah Bonar, Megan Kennedy, Lisa Martin, Helen Nelson and Lana Skeldon.
+She was named as one of eight contracted players by Scottish Rugby ahead of the 2018/19 season, joined by fellow caps Sarah Bonar, Megan Kennedy, Lisa Martin, and Lana Skeldon.
 The new contract saw her move from Murrayfield Wanderers to French Top 8 club, Montpellier Hérault Rugby.

 Nelson was one of three Edinburgh University alumni called to play in the Scotland Women Tour of South Africa - a tour which she captained in 2019.
-Three fellow team mates from Loughborough Lightning were also selected alongside Nelson.
+Three teammates from Loughborough Lightning were also selected alongside Nelson.

-In the 2021 Women's Six Nations Championship match against England, Nelson kicked a penalty and converted a try but the team lost 52-10 to the championship winners.
-She captained the 2021Six Nations Scottish team for their match against Wales in the absence of teammate Rachel Malcolm.
-They went on to win the match 27-20.
+In the 2021 Women's Six Nations Championship match against England, Nelson kicked a penalty and converted a try but the team lost 52–10 to the championship winners.
+She captained the 2021 Six Nations Scottish team for their match against Wales in the absence of teammate Rachel Malcolm.
+They went on to win the match 27–20.
 Nelson revealed that the Scottish team had struggled to arrange regular practices during the COVID-19 pandemic, making it a challenging year for their competitive games.

+She was named in Scotland's squad for the 2025 Six Nations Championship.
+She was also selected in the Scottish side for the Women's Rugby World Cup.